Football clubs

 1898 - 1902

-Horntye Swifts were formed in 1898 as Hornty Swifts (note the missing ‘e’) and spent one season playing at the venue they were named after.
-The team went onto use Silverhill, Ore Valley and Moon’s Field in Silverhill for home games before folding in 1902.
+Horntye Swifts were formed in 1898 as Hornty Swifts (notably spelt without an ‘e’) and spent their first season playing at the venue they were named after.
+They later used Silverhill, Ore Valley and Moon’s Field in Silverhill for home fixtures before folding in 1902.

 Hollington CCC